What are microservices and containers?

 First of all, what are microservices?
-A microservices architecture that splits your application into multiple services that perform fine-grained functions and are part of your application as a whole.
+A microservices architecture splits your application into multiple services that perform fine-grained functions and are part of your application as a whole.
 Each of your microservices will have a different logical function for your application.

-Containers are packages of your software that includes everything that it needs to run, including code, dependencies, libraries, binaries, and more.
+Containers are packages of your software that include everything that it needs to run, including code, dependencies, libraries, binaries, and more.
 Docker and Kubernetes are the most popular frameworks to orchestrate multiple containers in enterprise environments.
-Compared to virtual machines, containers share the operating system kernel instead of having a full copy of it — like making multiple VMs in a single host.
+Compared to virtual machines (VMs), containers share the operating system kernel instead of having a full copy of it, such as making multiple VMs in a single host.
 Although it’s possible to put your microservices into multiple VMs, you would typically use containers in this case since they take up less space and are faster to boot up.

-The microservices architecture was created to address problems caused by monolithic application.
+The microservices architecture was created to address problems caused by monolithic applications.
 Microservices are already widely used, and some large-scale websites already transformed their monolithic applications to microservices.